 Divorce: A divorced woman must have been married for 10 years to be entitled to benefits based on her former husband's earnings.
 The National Center for Health Statistics reports that marriages ending in divorce have a median length of just 7 years, and fully one-third of all marriages end prior to the 10 years needed for benefit eligibility.
-In addition, the number of divorced elderly women is projected to increase, causing the current system's outdated divorce rules to affect more women.
+In addition, Social Security's actuaries project that the number of divorced elderly women will rise; this increase would cause the current system's outdated divorce rules to affect more women.